University and Program Academic and Grading Policies and Requirements

 The Grading Scale

-The School has a specific grading scale for the Nursing and Health Studies courses it offers.
+The School has a specific grading scale for the courses it offers.
 Students who complete electives that are outside of the School, should be familiar the grading scale used for that particular Program or School.

 University Grading Policies, Procedures and Types of Grades